LennartFr/2017-09-28-Fintech-at-Galvanize/README.md

 [Eventbrite Invitation](https://www.eventbrite.com/e/learn-how-to-build-fintech-applications-that-use-watson-ai-tickets-37213362168)

 ~~~
 6:00 Sign-in, mingle, food, welcome.
-Intro of Tom  Eck, IBM finance executive
+Intro of Tom  Eck, IBM CTO Industry Platforms
-6:20: Tom Eck,CTO Industry Platforms : Introduction to the IBM fintech space: Tom will show the finance services we have
+6:20: Tom Eck: Introduction to the IBM fintech space: Tom will show the finance services we have
           on Bluemix, both the IBM experimental services and also the Business Partner
           services, and mention some use cases.
 6:40: Lennart: intro of the Fintech developer journey.